-Chicken Minestrone Soup, with it’s rich broth and tons of veggies, is a delicious way to warm up with some hearty, healthy comfort food in less than 30 minutes.
+This Chicken Minestrone Soup recipe, with it’s rich broth and tons of veggies, is a delicious way to warm up with some hearty, healthy comfort food in less than 30 minutes.

 Hey all!
 Sam back from The Culinary Compass.
 I don’t know about you, but this winter feels like it’s been colder than usual especially here in Maryland where I live.
 There’s only one way to combat the cold and that’s with a steaming hot bowl of delicious, belly-warming soup, like my Easy Broccoli Cheese Soup, Chicken & Corn Chowder, Creamy Chicken Tortellini Soup and this rich and flavorful Chicken Minestrone Soup.

 You could always add in extra green beans, peppers, or potatoes if you want to use those too!
 Just add a little extra water if you add in more veggies, the pasta and veggies tend to soak up a lot of broth.

 To make this meal even easier, I used a rotisserie chicken and just picked the meat off of that!
 It took probably 5-10 minutes which you can do while the beginning of the soup is cooking.
 It makes for easier clean up and less time spent prepping which for these long winter nights I am all about.
 As an alternative, you could always keep my Slow Cooker Shredded Chicken or Instant Pot Shredded Chicken on hand.

 Since this recipe makes a lot of servings, I would either recommend cutting it in half for a family of four or make the entire batch for extras!
 I ended up putting about half of what I made into a gallon freezer bag once it cooled and threw it in the freezer for a meal at a later time!